 Update: Fidelity also now offers the ability to invest in fractional shares with its Stocks by the Slice program.
-A full Stock by the Slice review is coming, but for now, investors can purchase fractional shares at Fidelity via is Fidelity Mobile app.
-In the app, and investor enters the price in dollars rather than in shares in order to purchase fractional shares.
+A full Stock by the Slice review is coming, but for now, investors can purchase fractional shares, or stock slices, at Fidelity via is Fidelity Mobile app.
+In the app, an investor enters the price in dollars rather than in shares in order to purchase fractional shares.
 Fidelity keeps track of things like stock splits and dividends and credits them to your account.

 National Market System (NMS) exchange-listed stocks are eligible for Stocks by the Slice.
-All fractional share, or Stock by the Slice, trades must be places at market orders, or limit orders that are good for day of trade only.
+All fractional share, or Stock by the Slice, trades must be placed as market orders, or limit orders that are good for day of trade only.
 Fractional shares are rounded down to the nearest 0.001 share.

 Other brokerages offer fractional shares to investors as well including some micro-brokers like Stash and Public.